Oran-123/Cheap-Chopping-Chops/README.md

 ### WebAim Contrast Test

-Intially one of the accent colors was set as #708FFB and was used for the background color for inverted elements i.e. the booking form, the gallery tiles and the how to book section.
+Initially  one of the accent colors was set as #708FFB and was used for the background color for inverted elements i.e. the booking form, the gallery tiles and the how to book section.

 Due to this color not having a strong enough contrast with #ffffff accessibility errors were identified during the light house test.